mstolin/wishlist-inviter/docs/user-service.md

 if the user or the item do not exist, a 404 error is thrown.
 If the request for the `PUT` request is invalid, a 400 error is thrown.
+If the client is not authenticated, it will receive a 401 error.
 Otherwise, if an error occurs on the server side, it will response with a 500 error.

 ### Update item [PUT]

--   Request Update item (application/json)
++ Request Update item (application/json)

-    -   Headers
+    + Headers

             Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE2NjA3NDk4MTksImlhdCI6MTY2MDY2MzQxOX0.fTF35iyBNsflkDlv2vdIQNjH6X0GexD7Q5MaEpg_T8o

-    -   Body
+    + Body

             {
                 "name": "Hario V60 Glass Coffee Dripper",